purduehackers/sighorse/sighorse-article-on-sighore/sighorse.typ

 == SIGBOVIK

-Now to talk about something completely different: SIGBOVIK#footnote[https://sigbovik.org/] is an yearly joke journal organized primarily by grad students from Carnegie Melon University with clearly too much time on their hands.
+Now to talk about something completely different: SIGBOVIK#footnote[https://sigbovik.org/] (Special Interest Group in Harry Quark Bovik) is an yearly joke journal organized primarily by grad students from Carnegie Melon University with clearly too much time on their hands.

+Their name plays on the Association for Computing Machinery's many conferences that start with SIG#footnote[https://www.acm.org/special-interest-groups/alphabetical-listing]: SIGPLAN (Special Interest Group on Programming Languages), SIGGRAPH (Special Interest Group on Graphics), SIGMICRO (Special Interest Group on Microarchitecture), etc.

 The latest edition is just over 400 pages long.
-Papers published in this illustrious journal have had titles such as
-_"An Empirically Verified Lower Bound for The Number Of Empty Pages Allowed In a SIGBOVIK Paper"_ or _" A Genius Solution: Applications of the Sprague-Grundy Theorem to Korean Reality TV"_.
+Papers published in this illustrious journal have had titles such as _"An Empirically Verified Lower Bound for The Number Of Empty Pages Allowed In a SIGBOVIK Paper"_ or _"A Genius Solution: Applications of the Sprague-Grundy Theorem to Korean Reality TV"_.

 #figure()[
   #diagram(